 The Lower Bad River Watershed extends south to its confluence with Tyler Forks.
 This is to more accurately reflect underlying geology.
 Much of the Lower Bad River Watershed falls within the Bad River Indian Reservation.

 Many smaller streams originate outside the bounds of the Bad River Indian Reservation and flow into tribal lands; others flow entirely within the reservation bounds.
 We have no current data for many of these streams, but based on discussions in Water Resources of the Bad River Reservation (Institute for Environmental Studies), and assessments made by The Nature Conservancy staff working on a project to protect the Kakagon/Bad River Sloughs and Bad River Natural Resources Department, all these streams are potentially threatened by land use practices, primarily forestry, due to the unstable nature of the red clay soils, historic clear cutting that changed the hydrologic relationship between vegetation and soils, and the voluntary nature of best management practices for forestry.
 Another threat to this watershed is exotic species encroachment, most notably purple loosestrife, ruffe and sea lamprey.

-Bad River Watershed Association volunteers sample 2 sites within this watershed.
+Superior Rivers Watershed Association volunteers sample 2 sites within this watershed.
 In all, volunteers sample 17 sites throughout the entire Bad River watershed.
 Sampling includes monthly water chemistry monitoring and twice-annual macroinvertebrate monitoring.